Table of Contents

 7. Seasonal Affective Disorder (SAD)

-Seasonal Affective Disorder (SAD) is sometimes referred to as seasonal depression, and most people who experience this type of depression have the onset of symptoms in late fall and winter, when there is less sunlight.
+Seasonal Affective Disorder (SAD) is sometimes referred to as “seasonal depression,” and most people who experience this type of depression have the onset of symptoms in late fall and winter, when there is less sunlight.

 Other Types of Depression

-The 7 types of depression listed above are the most commonly diagnosed, although there are others that either fit outside of a diagnostic criteria or are included within those already mentioned.
-Some of these include:
+The 7 types of depression listed above are the most diagnosed, although there are others that either fit outside of diagnostic criteria or are included within those already mentioned.

 - Situational Depression